Vlad-Cosmin/Project/README.md

-The code was written in Arduino IDE
+The code was written in Arduino IDE.
-Make sure you have an IDE that can open .ino files
+Make sure you have an IDE that can open ".ino" files.